 THTR:2720 Concepts in Contemporary Art Practice 3 s.h.

 Interdisciplinary investigation of materials and concepts in relation to time-based media, performance, video, installation; individual and collaborative projects.
 Prerequisites: INTM:2710.
 Same as INTM:2720.

 Introduction to potential of integrating art with technology to provide a foundation of skills and concepts through hands-on experimentation; lectures and demonstrations introduce key concepts and ideas as well as the history of digital arts; students develop skills that form a foundation for future investigation through labs; work may include using an Arduino, programming, and developing an interface to control a software project; final project is shared with the public in some way; critical discourse in the form of writing assignments allows for reflection and evaluation.
 GE: Engineering Be Creative.
 Same as ARTS:2800, CINE:2800, CS:2800, DANC:2800, DIGA:2800, MUS:2800.

-Progressive development of voice and speech for theatre; physical awareness, relaxation, breathing, freeing the sound channel, resonance, articulation; application of voice work through prose, poetry, text.
+Progressive development of voice for theatre; physical awareness, breath, freeing and amplifying sound, range and resonance, articulation; application of voice work through classical and contemporary theatre texts.

 Intensive study of a selected movement style (e.g., mask, clown, commedia dell'arte).
 Prerequisites: THTR:3120.

 THTR:3165 Stage Combat 3 s.h.

 Fundamental principles of stage combat in a specialized area of study—unarmed combat, rapier and dagger techniques, and hand-to-hand and knife techniques.

 English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Literary Theory and Interdisciplinary Studies.
 PERIOD: 20th/21st-Century Literature.
 Same as ENGL:3180.